-Google is by far the largest digital ad seller in the world, while Facebook’s ad revenue in 2019 amount to a healthy $67.37 billion.
+Google is by far the largest digital ad seller in the world, while Facebook’s ad revenue in 2019 amounted to a healthy $67.37 billion.
 Amazon has made a bigger dent in this duopoly in the US than it has managed to globally, earning $14.03 billion in ad revenues.
 However, the third rank is occupied by Alibaba, with $29.20 billion in ad revenues.
 At rank 5 and 6 are Baidu ($12.6 billion) and Tencent ($11.41 billion).

 Mobile advertising statistics show that about $86.84 billion of this spending will come from the US, making North America the biggest market for mobile internet advertising, as well.
 Mobile will account for nearly 36% of all advertising spend in the US by 2020, up from 23.5% in 2016.
 Mobile display ads are the most popular format for mobile advertising, followed by mobile search ads, messaging, and other formats.

 In 2019, mobile advertising trends showed that the average US adult is expected to spend 3 hours 43 minutes per day on devices; with smartphone use dominating this time spent, compared to 3 hours 35 minutes on TV.
 A bulk of the 2 hours 55 minutes spent on smartphones goes into using apps, particularly listening to digital audio and connecting with people on social networks.
-This trend of increasing mobile use should be of obvious interest to advertisers.
+This trend of increasing mobile use should be of obvious interest to digital marketing experts.